 'Free to Be' is a campaign to promote equality, to let people have choices to be free and encompass their own unique self.
 Everyone has his or her own personal definition of freedom.
 However, freedom is not just about the right to do whatever one wants – it is a right to have equal and just opportunities to live, love and be happy.

 On May 29th, 2015, Dhillon Marty Foundation conducted a flash mob in Tokyo's iconic Shibuya Crossing as a reminder that equality and freedom is for everyone.
-Over 130 participant lent their support.
+Over 130 participants lent their support.
 Thank you to each and every one of you that were part of it.